Movies Filmed in Utah: Plotting a Cinematic Drive-Through

-As the Sundance Kid in 1969’s "Butch Cassidy and the Sundance Kid,” Redford made his international breakthrough in the film that was mainly shot in southwestern Utah.
-(More about that to come.)
-That same year, Redford bought Timp Haven, a rustic ski resort at the foot of Mount Timpanogos, which he transformed into the Sundance Mountain Resort (Read: In Search of Robbers Roost).
+As the Sundance Kid in 1969’s "Butch Cassidy and the Sundance Kid,” Redford made his international breakthrough in the film that was mainly shot in southwestern Utah (more about that to come).
+It was around this time that Redford purchased Timp Haven, a rustic ski resort at the foot of Mount Timpanogos, which he transformed into the Sundance Mountain Resort (Watch: Robert Redford Sets the Sundance Scene).

 At the resort, it’s worthwhile to visit the rustic Owl Bar, whose walls are decorated with stills from Redford’s movie career.
 The restored 1890 bar counter was originally located in Thermopolis, Wyoming, where barkeeps served the real Butch Cassidy and his "Hole in the Wall" gang.

 Don't miss it: Between Owl Bar and the Tree Room restaurant, there’s a small passageway that offers photos and film history, as well as information about the history of the resort.

 For film tourists, I recommend a hike to Stewart Falls, which serves as a backdrop for another Redford classic film: “Jeremiah Johnson.”
 After a moderate hike on the Stewart Falls Trail (4.2 miles on the out-and-back trail), trekkers will reach the falls with the view of Mount Timpanogos towering above.